AMReX-Combustion/PeleLM/Docs/source/Tutorials_FlowPastCyl.rst

    amrvis -a plt_?????

-.. |b| image:: ./Visualization/FPC_Coarse_20ms.png
+.. |b| image:: ./Visualization/FPC_Coarse_40ms.png
      :width: 100%

 .. _fig:FPC_Coarse:

-.. table:: Contour plots of velocity components, vorticity, pressure and volume fraction at t = 20 ms on the coarse grid.
+.. table:: Contour plots of velocity components, vorticity, pressure and volume fraction at t = 40 ms on the coarse grid.
      :align: center

      +-----+
      | |b| |
      +-----+

-At this point, you have established a flow with a small recirculation zone in the wake of the cylinder, but the flow has not yet fully transitioned to periodic vortex shedding.
+At this point, you have established a flow with a recirculation zone in the wake of the cylinder, but the flow has not yet fully transitioned to periodic vortex shedding.
-The flow is depicted in Fig :numref:`fig:FPC_Coarse` showing a few of the available contour plots at 20 ms. Note that the value of the fully covered cells is set to zero.
+The flow is depicted in Fig :numref:`fig:FPC_Coarse` showing a few of the available contour plots at 40 ms. Note that the value of the fully covered cells is set to zero.

-Two aspects of the current simulation can delay or even prevent the onset of vortex shedding:
+As can be seen from Fig :numref:`fig:FPC_Coarse`, the flow has not yet transitioned to the familiar Von-Karman alleys and two aspects of the current simulation can delay or even prevent the onset of vortex shedding:

  - the flow is initially symmetric and the transition to the familiar periodic flow is due to the growth of infinitesimal perturbations in the shear layer of the wake.
 Because the flow is artificially too symmetric, this transition can be delayed until round-off errors sufficiently accumulate.
  - the numerical dissipation introduced by this coarse grid results in an effective Reynolds number probably significantly lower than the value estimated above.